 Improving compensation plans can help inspire your sales team.
 As a great sales leader, your key performance indicators include sales volume, sales revenue, profitability, return on investment, market penetration and market share.
-You must therefore provide your sales team with the resources necessary to achieve these objectives.
+You must, therefore, provide your sales team with the resources necessary to achieve these objectives.
 This includes financial resources.
-Is it possible your sales compensation plans could be uninspiring to your sales team without you even knowing it?
+Could your sales compensation plans be uninspiring for your sales team without you knowing it?

 What is Sales Compensation?